 According to the Centers for Disease Control (CDC), there are between 20,000 and 40,000 cases of Lyme disease reported each year in the U.S. between 2002 and 2015.
 The numbers are increasing.
-All too often, cases are incorrectly diagnosed at first.
+All too often, medical professionals incorrectly diagnose cases at first.
 The devastation Lyme disease can cause if untreated makes this diagnosis important to get right, and right away.

 The CDC on Alternative Therapies

-The CDC reports most cases are confined to 14 Eastern and Northern states.
+The CDC reports that most cases are confined to 14 Eastern and Northern states.
 That includes all of the Eastern Seaboard states from Maine to Pennsylvania, plus Minnesota and Wisconsin.
-California reported fewer than 100 cases in 2015; Colorado and other Central Region states reported none.
+California reported fewer than 100 cases in 2015.
+Colorado and other Central Region states reported none.

-Interestingly, considering the medical research on cannabis is prohibited by the same federal government that the CDC speaks for.
+Interestingly, considering the federal government bans the same medical research on cannabis that the CDC speaks for.
 Additionally, there is no distinction between using an alternative treatment toward a cure and treatment to provide symptom relief.
-In fact, the alleviation of suffering is not addressed at all in the CDC article.
+In fact, the CDC does not address the alleviation of suffering at all in the article.

-According to the CDC, only antibiotics will effectively cure Lyme disease and the sooner the better.
+According to the CDC, only antibiotics cure Lyme disease and the sooner the better.
 Left untreated, Lyme disease can damage the nervous system and the heart, and causes arthritis or memory loss.
-Some people wait too long to seek treatment, often not knowing they are infected, and others are treated for other conditions before Lyme disease in correctly diagnosed.
+Some people who do not know they are infected wait too long to seek treatment.
+Others, however, are treated by doctors for other conditions before they are officially diagnosed with Lyme disease.
 Either way, the patient suffers.
 Since the practice of medicine is about the relief of suffering as well as the cure of illness, it is odd that the CDC has no advice for sufferers beyond taking antibiotics, often known for causing suffering too.

 Many pro-cannabis websites — including marijuanadoctors.com and impactcannabis.org — recommend cannabis use as part of a curative regimen for Lyme disease, mentioning early research into CB2 receptors and the immune system.
-One article, Cannabis kicks Lyme disease to the curb, at naturalnews.com is so sloppily written it’s useless.
+One Naturalnews.com article, titled Cannabis kicks Lyme Disease to the Curb, is so sloppily written, it is useless.
 But, comprehensive or not, well written or not, every article is primarily about symptom relief.
 Most suggest CBD-heavy strains or strains with 1:1 THC to CBD ratios.

 When you look at a list of the major symptoms of Lyme disease, it is obvious why cannabis is so effective in providing relief.
 Major symptoms are: rash, flu-like discomfort, eye, brain (meningitis), lymph gland and/or joint swelling, heart palpitations, fatigue, weak muscles.
 All of these involve some form of inflammation and many strains of cannabis have proven superbly effective against inflammation.
-Cannabis is now well known for its neuro-protective qualities too; the bacterium that causes Lyme disease generally attacks the nervous system, as the above list shows.
+Researchers know cannabis for its neuro-protective qualities too.
+The bacterium that causes Lyme disease generally attacks the nervous system, as the above list shows.

-Clearly, the research and the relief of suffering are being impeded by the federal ban.
+Clearly, the federal band impedes research and the relief of suffering.
 As the marijuanadoctors.com article so clearly states: